hannehbb3/Cursor_Demo_Generation/cursor_ai_snowflake_demo_instructions.md

 ### 🏁 Step 0: Industry Selection & Demo Configuration

-Cursor AI should begin by prompting the Solutions Engineer to select a target industry, company name, and use case, if they have it--this is optional.
-If they also have, ask for customer personas, and desired demo features.
+Cursor AI should begin by prompting the Solutions Engineer to select a target industry, company name, and use case, if they have it--the use case is optional.
+If they also have them, ask for customer personas, and desired demo features.
 This selection will guide the customization of:
 - Synthetic data generation
 - Dashboard design
 - WOW factor features